Mantaro/mantaro.github.io/README.md

 ### Theme

-This website uses the [minimal theme](https://github.com/orderedlist/minimal) by ordered list.
+This website uses the [minimal theme](https://github.com/orderedlist/minimal) by ordered list, and it's hosted on [Github Pages](https://github.com/Mantaro/mantaro.github.io)

 The license of the theme and of the website is CC-BY-SA-3.0 (Unported)